KIHeartFailure/shfdb4/content/definitions/indexdate.md

 +++

 Index date is defined as the registered date of discharge for in-patients and date of admission for out-patients in SwedeHF.
-For the patients identified through the National Patient Register with ICD codes the index date is defined as the first occurrence of a diagnosis of HF in main position.The controls receive the same index date as their matched case.
+For the patients identified through the National Patient Register with ICD codes the index date is defined as the first occurrence of a diagnosis of HF in main position.
+The controls receive the same index date as their matched case.